mathieu-benoit/ULaval-LunchTI-2016/README.md

   * Go to the generated file to see how to get the list of the items, one specific item, etc.

 ### 8. TIPS: Add the **Swagger** addin to provide a documentation to your web services [69ab7ae](https://github.com/nurunquebec/ULaval-LunchTI-2016/commit/69ab7ae62db74066fbfa08d8246f209e6807241c)
-  * Install the Nuget package: `Install-Package Swashbuckle -Pre`
+  * Install the NuGet package: `Install-Package Swashbuckle -Pre`
   * Configure `Startup.cs` with `services.AddSwaggerGen()`, `app.UseSwaggerGen()` and `app.UseSwaggerUi()`.

 ### 9. TIPS: Add the **Glimpse** addin to have real time diagnostics and insights [48ecd3b](https://github.com/nurunquebec/ULaval-LunchTI-2016/commit/48ecd3bfc47858da3b48e0138592c981c3868ea3)
   * Reference: [Glimpse](http://getglimpse.com/)
-  * Install the Nuget package: `Install-Package Glimpse -Pre`
+  * Install the NuGet package: `Install-Package Glimpse -Pre`
   * Configure `Startup.cs` with `using Glimpse`, `services.AddGlimpse()` and `app.UseGlimpse()`.

 ### 10. Create a unit test project with **xUnit** [266f515](https://github.com/nurunquebec/ULaval-LunchTI-2016/commit/266f5151b256c178b114e6ab1ed1cbf476af4770)
   * Reference: [Getting Started with xUnit.net - DNX / ASP.NET 5](http://xunit.github.io/docs/getting-started-dnx.html)
   * Create a new Class Library and modify the `project.json` by changint the `frameworks`entry with `dnx451` and `dnxcore50`
-  * Install the Nuget packages: `Install-Package xunit -Pre`and `nstall-Package xunit.runner.dnx -Pre`
+  * Install the NuGet packages: `Install-Package xunit -Pre`and `nstall-Package xunit.runner.dnx -Pre`
   * With that you will be able to create and run your first unit test (Test Explorer window in Visual Studio).
   * TIPS: you could add in the `commands`entry of the `project.json` this line `"test": "xunit.runner.dnx"` to excute this command line: `dnx test`.
+  * Remark: The NuGet package "NSubstitute" doesn't support for the moment DNX core.

 ### 11. Implement a **Dependency Injection (DI)**
   * Reference: [Dependency Injection](https://docs.asp.net/en/latest/fundamentals/dependency-injection.html)